aspnet/AspNetSessionState/Readme.md

 <a name="updates"></a>
 ## V2.0 Updates:
   * :warning: ***Breaking Change*** - CosmosDB partition-related parameters are ignored.
 All containers use `/id` as the partition path now.
-Using an existing container with a different partition key path will result in exceptions.
+Using an existing container with a different partition key path will result in exceptions. `partitionKeyPath` and `partitionNumUsedByProvider` are now ignored.
     > The original design around partition use in the CosmosDB provider was influenced by experience with the older SQL partition paradigms.
 There was an effort to enable them for scalability, but keep them reasonable for managability.
 In reality, CosmosDB encourages the use of as many "logical" partitions as can be used so long as they make sense.
 The complexity of managing and scaling is all handled magically by CosmosDB.
     >
     > The most logical partition field for session state is the session ID.
 The CosmosDB provider has been updated to alway use `"/id"` as the partition key path with the full session ID as the partition value.
 Pre-existing containers that use a different partition key path (which is any that opted into using partitions previously) will need to migrate to a container that uses `"/id"` as the partition key path.
 The data is all still good - although, the old partition key path can be dropped when migrating.
 There is unfortunately no way to simply update the partition key path on an existing container right now.
 [This blog post](https://devblogs.microsoft.com/cosmosdb/how-to-change-your-partition-key/) is a guide for migrating to a new container with the correct partition key path.
+  * :warning: ***Potential Breaking Change*** - Added `managedHandler` precondition to module configuration.
+The old in-box session module used this and it is a reasonable default for avoiding traffic jams.
+It can be removed from web.config if session is required for non-managed handlers as well.
   * :warning: ***Action Required*** Sql provider `RepositoryType` - This new setting provides a little more flexibility for repository configuration beyond a single boolean for in-memory optimized tables.
 Possible values are `SqlServer|InMemory|InMemoryDurable|FrameworkCompat`.
 Read about what each configuration is at our [SqlSessionStateProviderAsync](docs/SqlSessionStateProviderAsync.md) doc page.

     > The mechanics of nuget package upgrade results in removing old elements and re-adding the boiler-plate elements in configuration.
 To restore In-Memory functionality, set 'RepositoryType' to `InMemory`.
 To continue using an existing non-memory-optimized table without stored procedures, set 'RespositoryType' to `FrameworkCompat`.
 The recommendation is to update to the new table schema and use stored procedures with `SqlServer`, but this will ignore existing sessions in previously existing tables.